 How can I be co-opted or elected onto the Committee?

 Members can be co-opted during the year or elected at the AGM in the autumn.
 If you’d like to help, but do not have the time for a full commitment, the committee is always grateful for specialist advice.
-If you have specific experience or knowledge which you think would be helpful to Kenilworth Court, please contact Monika Sandercock, the Association Administrator, if you would like to stand for election at the AGM.
+If you have specific experience or knowledge which you think would be helpful to Kenilworth Court, please contact Monika Senk-Sandercock, the Association Secretary, if you would like to stand for election at the AGM.

 © Kenilworth Court Co-Ownership Housing Association Ltd (KCCHA)